The St. Mary Parish School Board General Nursing Department offers services by a Registered Nurse for student health needs during school hours.

 - Dental health education is provided to first graders utilizing the volunteer services of local dentist.

 The St. Mary Parish School Board, in accordance with statutory requirements, shall require all students in grades 7 through 12, except those who’s religious and/or personal beliefs conflict herewith, to be given instruction in health education including health promotion and sexually transmitted disease prevention according to Louisiana Board of Elementary and Secondary Education (BESE) approved Grade Level Expectations.

 The health and physical education teacher shall provide health promotion and sexually transmitted disease prevention instruction as a part of the regular physical education program.
-The school principal in conjunction with the school counselor and school nurse shall develop a schedule for the instruction to exclude sixth graders and dents whose parents opt out of the instruction.
+The school principal, in conjunction with the school counselor and school nurse, shall develop a schedule for the instruction to exclude sixth graders and students whose parents opt out of the instruction.
 Parents may request an Opt-Out letter from their child’s school counselor or P.E. teacher.